elcicd/el-CICD-docs/developer-quide.md

 |  ENV | The environment being deployed to |
 |  IMAGE_TAG | The image tag of the microservice image |

-Any of these parameters can be safely ignored if they are not needed or used.
+Any of these parameters can be safely ignored if they are not needed or used. el-CICD Managed OKD Templates will use one of more of these by default.

 ### How to Know What the Template Parameters Are